ehkuitti/the-game-of-life-cpp/README.md

 ## Improvements

-This game is written from ground up using C++17 so the performance will be slighly improved.
+This game is written from the ground up using C++17, so the performance will be slighly improved.
 There are also certain improvements on top of the original.
-For instance, this version always validates the user's input, e.g. if the required input type is integers, the program will produce an error if letters are found.
-It also has some small improvements, like randomly generated welcome messages using `switch` and `srand`.
-The C++ version also has improved install and playing instructions which are read using `std::ifstream` from a text file in the build directory.
+For instance, this version always validates the user's input, e.g. if the required input type is an integer, the program will print an error if the input contains letters.
+It also has some minor improvements, like randomly generated welcome messages using `switch` and `srand`.
+The C++ version also comes with installation and playing instructions, which are read using `std::ifstream` from a text file within the build directory.

 ## Additional notes

-The commit messages are primarily in Finnish for now due to it being my mother tongue.
-I'm considering changing the commit language to English.
-This is to make it easier for international developers to follow what the project is up to, in case more people become interested in it.
+The commit messages are mainly in Finnish, for now, due to it being my mother tongue.
+I'm considering changing the commit language to English in future releases.
+This is to make it easier for international developers to follow what the project is up to, in case of more people becoming interested in it.